 Using this data, it’s easy to see why the Army and Marines were drawn to the 300-meter zero as their “do-all” for so long.
 However, one challenging aspect of this battlesight zero is the maximum ordinate.

 With this zero, the bullet will be about 6 inches above the line of sight at 161 yards.
 If you want to hit a small target, such as a small gong or a headshot, then aiming center mass of that target means your shot might go over the target entirely.

 If your target is smaller, then you need to adjust your radius and zero to compensate.

 This is the reason for the common 50/200 zero.
 A lot of military trainers noticed that soldiers tended to miss high during engagements with the 300- meter zero.
 The 50/200 keeps the bullet trajectory within +/- 2 inches of the line of sight until about 250 yards.

-I ran the numbers through JBM for my 20″ rifle and a 2″ radius vital zone.
+Just for fun, I ran the numbers through JBM for my 20″ rifle and a 2″ radius vital zone (for a total of 4″ vital zone circle).
 The result is a point blank zero of 194 yards and a maximum point blank range of 226 yards.
 I highlighted that in yellow.

 The red highlight shows the numbers for a 200-yard zero.

-This works well for red dot sights or magnified scopes with standard duplex crosshairs.
+Point blank zero works particularly well for red dot sights or magnified scopes with standard duplex crosshairs.
 But what about other reticle designs?
 You can combine point blank zero with different reticle shapes to determine more aiming points as well.